Anatol Cheptine

-Anatol Cheptine (born 20 May 1990) is a footballer who played as a midfielder for Fortuna Liga club MFK Ružomberok.
+Anatol Cheptine (born 20 May 1990) is a Moldovan footballer who played as a midfielder for Fortuna Liga club MFK Ružomberok.
 He also played for Zimbru Chișinău in the Divizia Naţională and the Moldova national football team.
 He most recently played for Dinamo-Auto Tiraspol.

 Club career

 FC Sheriff

 In 2007, he signed for local Moldovan club FC Sheriff however he failed to make an appearance instead representing the reserve team where he made 4 appearances scoring 1 goal.

 FC Tiraspol

 In late 2007 he moved to rival club FC Tiraspol where he featured prominently over several years.

 Return to FC Sheriff

 In 2011, he made his return to FC Sheriff and managed 4 goals in 10 games in his first season.

 International career

 On 29 March 2011 he made his debut for the Moldova national football team in a UEFA Euro 2012 qualifying match against Sweden.